humzalikhan/humzalikhan.github.io/_pages/about.md

 Some other things I care about, in no particular order, are: mentorship to underserved populations (especially in STEM), reproducibility in science, photography, reading, learning deeply about random topics, and (failing at) the harmonica.

-If you're interested in any of this, please do take a look around or shoot me a line via email.
+If you're interested in any of this, go ahead and take a look around or shoot me a line via email.